jankimx/DomiUnos/README.md

   10. The player is to click the desired domino and drag the tile to the area he or she wants to place the domino
   11. If a player cannot make another move with their tile, they must draw a domino until they can place one unless there are no more tiles to draw from.
 If the latter is true, then the other player places their tile.
   12. The round ends when either no more moves are left to make (all tiles used) or one of the players does not have any tiles left in his/her pile.
-  13. Game ends when one player gets 100 points with as many rounds as needed
+  13. Game ends when one player gets 100 points with as many rounds as needed.
+The points are tallied by the end of each round through the values on the leftover dominos in one's hand
   14. Whoever gets 100 points first loses